MittalHarsh27/Object_Tracking_Pendulum/README.md

 ## Contents of this repository

 1. Pendulum_tracking.m : A MATLAB script file to run the code for finding the natural frequency.
-2. slowpendu.mp4 : Video used to track the position.
+2. slowpendu : Video used to track the position( unzip the 4 files together in order to get the video, because the size of video was large)

 ## Deployment